 Cooperative principles should be applied to data collection and analysis, centering benefit to workers and their businesses.

 As a national leader in worker cooperative data collection and analysis, we believe cooperative principles should not be confined to democratic workplaces; they should be extended to the collection and analysis of worker cooperative data.
 Too often research can be extractive, failing to provide direct benefit to survey participants even when well-intentioned.
-A research approach aligned with cooperative principles allows us to accelerate learnings, improve practices, and meet the growing needs of workers locked out of good jobs and business ownership opportunities.
+A research approach aligned with cooperative principles allows us to accelerate learning, improve practices, and meet the growing needs of workers locked out of good jobs and business ownership opportunities.

 We are changing how we conduct research.
 Our Data Together program counters extractive research practices by re-centering worker and business benefits while investing in inclusive research processes.

-- Share research tools, datasets, metrics, and impact findings
+- share research tools, datasets, metrics, and impact findings

-- Ensure workers shape and directly benefit from our data and research projects
+- ensure workers shape and directly benefit from our data and research projects

 You can engage with Data Together by: